-Do you also notice how farm staycations are becoming more popular nowadays?
+Farm staycations are becoming more popular nowadays.
 It seems that, as we seek our way back to nature, we get more drawn to farms and rest houses in natural settings.
 One such place is Costales Nature Farms in Majayjay, Laguna.
 Costales Nature Farms offers a quiet retreat and farm tours to their guests.
 It’s the premier agri-tourism destination in the country.

 This farm produces organic vegetables and herbs and also processes organic meat.
 They supply major corporations such as Shopwise, Healthy Options and Itallianni’s.
 They also offer internships, workshops and tutorials to those who want to learn more about organic farming.
 Lastly, they are open for investments particularly from OFWs.

 Costales Nature Farms is also open for leisure visits — both day trips and overnight stays.

 - How to get to Costales Nature Farms

 - Things to do in Costales Nature Farms